torgrimsonja/ResultsTrackerWeb/Documentation/Tasks.md

 2. Create CRUD functions for attempts
 3. Create CRUD functions for accounts
 	- We want this to happen on mobile, right?
-4. Create UD (C & R are done) functions for courses
-	- probably on this page: `courses.php?action=viewCourse`.
 5. Create CRUD for Task Management (will we allow modification of tasks)?
 	- Started
 6. Are all default tasks in?